marko-js/marko/migration.md

-Raptor Templates Migration Guide
+Marko Migration Guide
 ================================

-# Migration from XML-based Raptor Templates
+# Migration from XML-based Marko

 # Migration from Dust